 Best Available Technique emission factors

-The IPPC Reference Document on Best Available Techniques on Waste Incineration (European Commission, 2006) describes achievable emission levels and the technologies necessary to achieve those levels in the process of waste incineration.
+The IPPC Reference Document on Best Available Techniques on Waste Incineration (European Commission, 2019) describes achievable emission levels and the technologies necessary to achieve those levels in the process of waste incineration.
 However, no specific emission limit values for clinical waste incineration are given in this document.
 Some generic emission concentrations for waste incineration are given in the table below.
-More information is available from the BREF document for Best Available Techniques in Waste Incineration (European Commission, 2006).

 Table 4-1 BAT compliant emission factors for source category 5.C.1.b.iii Clinical waste incineration